astrandb/sentio/README.md

 ## Preparation
 In order to connect the Sentio Pro sauna controller you need a serial port with RS-485 interface on the server running Home Assistant.
 On Linux based machines the serial port is typically called /dev/ttyUSB0.

-The user running Homeassistant should be added to group dialout.
+The user running Homeassistant should be added to group dialout - not needed if user is root.

 ## Installation
 ### Install with HACS (Recommended)
 Add this repository as a custom repo in HACS settings.